ZaidPathan/z-wisdom/README.md

 ## Life wisdom - Values & Legacy

 1. Follow Allah (The God) & his Messenger(ﷺ).
+1. Never take food back or stop anyone from eating.
 1. Value your and other's time, while having a discussion ask if a person wants an overview or in depth information.
 1. Define & follow your values.
 1. Always give more than you receive.